wodor/firefighter-reports/README.md

 # Firefighter Reports

 LangChain-powered Slack application that automates the generation of technical incident reports.
-It scans recent "firefighter" threads (urgent tech support), summarizes them using OpenAI, and posts structured reports back to Slack.
+It scans recent "firefighter" threads (urgent tech support), summarizes them using an LLM, and posts structured reports back to Slack.

 ## Overview